MES Architecture: System Layers and Hierarchy

 - Key Responsibilities:

-- Technologies Used: OPC-UA, MQTT, REST APIs.
+- Technologies Used: OPC-UA, MQTT, REST APIs, and industrial communication protocols.

 4. Shop Floor Layer